 Join us on a unique guided 2½ hour walking tour of Oak Island, with Oak Island Historian Charles Barkhouse.
 FOIS tours are limited to 125 visitors per tour and are conducted between June and September – we walk rain or shine!

-ALL tours are sold out for the 2019 season.
 Please keep an eye on our Facebook page (or here) for the announcement of 2020 dates in January next year.

 Oak Island is about an hour south of Halifax via Highway 103.
 Take Exit 9, and continue toward Gold River.
 If you’re coming from the South Shore, take exit 10 towards Mahone Bay/ Martins River.
 Take Crandall Point Road, which will lead you to the Oak Island Causeway.
 The parking lot and Interpretive Centre are across the causeway.